webqit/oohtml/README.md

 </details>

-<details><summary>With SSR Support</summary>
+<details><summary>With SSR support</summary>

-On the server, these data-binding tags would retain their place in the DOM while having their output rendered to their right in a text node.
+On the server, these data-binding tags will retain their place in the DOM while having their output rendered to their right in a text node.

-The following: `<?{ 'Hello World' }?>` would thus give us: `<?{ 'Hello World' }?>Hello World`.
+The following expression: `<?{ 'Hello World' }?>` would thus give us: `<?{ 'Hello World' }?>Hello World`.

-But they also would need to remember the exact text node that they manage, so as to be able to re-establish that relationship on getting to the client.
-That information is automatically encoded as part of the declaration itself, and that brings us to having a typical server-rendered binding look like this:
+But they also will need to remember the exact text node that they manage, so as to be able to re-establish relevant relationships on getting to the client.
+That information is automatically encoded as part of the declaration itself, and that brings us to having a typical server-rendered binding in the following form:

 ```html
 <?{ 'Hello World'; [=11] }?>Hello World
 ```

-Now that extra bit of information gets decoded and original relationships are forned again on getting to the client.
+Now, on getting to the client, that extra bit of information gets decoded, and original relationships are forned again.
 But the binding tag itself graciously disappears from the DOM, while the now "hydrated" text node continues to kick!

 > Note: We know we're on the server when `window.webqit.env === 'server'`.
 This flag is automatically set by OOHTML's current SSR engine: [OOHTML-SSR](https://github.com/webqit/oohtml-ssr)